crystal-lang/rfcs/0002-execution-contexts.md

 # Drawbacks

-Usages of the `Crystal::ThreadLocalValue` helper class might break with fibers moving across threads:
+Usages of the `Crystal::ThreadLocalValue` helper class might break with fibers moving across threads.
+We use this because the GC can't access the Thread Local Storage space of threads.
+Some usages might be replaceable with direct accessors on `Thread.current` but some usages link a particular object instance to a particular thread; those cases will need to be refactored.

 - `Reference` (`#exec_recursive` and `#exec_recursive_clone`): a fiber may be preempted and moved to another thread while detecting recursion (should be a fiber property?)...

+> [!CAUTION]
-  This might actually be a bug even with ST: the thread could switch to another fiber while checking for recursion.
+> This might actually be a bug even with ST: the thread could switch to another fiber while checking for recursion.
 I assume current usages are cpu-bound and never reach a preemptible point, but still, there are no guarantees.

-- `Regex` (PCRE2): not affected (no preemption within usages of JIT stack and match data objects);
+- `Regex` (PCRE2): not affected (no fiber preemption within usages of JIT stack and match data objects);

 - `IO::Evented`: will need an overhaul depending on the event loop details (still one per thread? or one per context?);

+> [!WARNING]
-   The event loop will very likely need an interface to fully abstract OS specific details around nonblocking calls (epoll, kqueue, IOCP, io_uring, …).
+> The event loop will very likely need an interface to fully abstract OS specific details around nonblocking calls (epoll, kqueue, IOCP, io_uring, …).
 See [#10766](https://github.com/crystal-lang/crystal/issues/10766).

 # Rationale and alternatives